-UK Anti-Doping (UKAD), as the national anti-doping organisation in the UK, implements the UK's Anti-Doping Policy (that aligns to the Code), enforces the 10 Anti-Doping Rule Violations (ADRVs) and helps sports to adopt anti-doping rules and implement an anti-doping programme, including educating athletes to ensure they train and compete clean.
+UK Anti-Doping (UKAD), as the national anti-doping organisation in the UK, implements the UK's Anti-Doping Policy (that aligns to the Code), enforces the 11 Anti-Doping Rule Violations (ADRVs) and helps sports to adopt anti-doping rules and implement an anti-doping programme, including educating athletes to ensure they train and compete clean.

 It is vital you understand that the definition of doping is greater than a positive test.
-There are 10 ADRVs that athletes can be sanctioned for:
+There are 11 ADRVs that athletes can be sanctioned for:

 - 1. Test positive for a prohibited substance or method. - 2.
 Use or attempt to use a prohibited substance or method. - 3.
 Evade, refuse or fail to provide a sample once selected for a test. - Have three missed tests or fail to provide accurate Whereabouts information in a 12-month period. - 5.
 Make any attempt to tamper with the doping control process. - 6.
 Possess a prohibited substance or method. - 7.
-Traffic a prohibited substance or method. - 8.
-Make any attempt to administer a prohibited substance or method. - 9.
-Are complicit in helping someone commit an ADRV or avoid detection. - Associate with anyone found guilty of an ADRV or criminal or disciplinary offence equivalent to an ADRV.
+Traffic a prohibited substance or method. - Make any attempt to administer a prohibited substance or method. - 9.
+Are complicit in helping someone commit an ADRV or avoid detection. - Associate with anyone found guilty of an ADRV or criminal or disciplinary offence equivalent to an ADRV. - Threaten or discourage a person from reporting doping activity to authorities; or retaliate against another person for doing so.

-ADRVs 5, 6, 7, 8, 9 and 10 also apply to any coaches and wider athlete support personnel your athlete may be supported by.
+ADRVs 5, 6, 7, 8, 9, 10 and 11 also apply to any coaches and wider athlete support personnel your athlete may be supported by.